 Fine Arts Building

-The Fine Art Building was built in 1997 and houses the Art Department office, Sculpture, Ceramics, Printmaking and Metal programs and a complete woodshop.
-This 50,000 sq. foot space was designed to give students safe and substantial work areas.
-Each area has dedicated studios for their majors, individual critique rooms, and well equipped communal space.
+The Fine Art Building was built in 1997 and houses the Art Department office, Sculpture, Ceramics, Printmaking, and Metal programs and a complete wood shop.
+This 50,000 sq. foot space was designed to give students a safe and substantial work areas.
+Each program has dedicated studios for their majors, individual critique rooms, and well-equipped communal space.
 There is also the Rotunda space which serves as a meeting hall as well as a gallery for student exhibitions and installations.
-Please see sculpture, ceramics, printmaking, and metal program links for further details.

 Smiley Art Building

-The Smiley Art Building houses the Art Education program, the Foundation program, and the Drawing and Painting program.
+Smiley Art Building houses the Art Education program, the Foundation program, and the Drawing & Painting program, and the Digital Fabrication Lab.
 Some Graphic Design classes are also offered in this facility.
-Foundation classrooms and faculty offices are found on the first and second floors.
+Faculty offices are found on the first and second floors.
 First floor design studios have access to an outdoor patio for work on large projects.
-Art Education classrooms and faculty offices are located on the second floor; the Art Education program office is on the first floor.
-Painting and Drawing classrooms, BFA studios, and faculty offices are located on the second floor; MFA studios are on the third floor.
-Smiley Art Building is also home to the Student Art Gallery (first floor), two computer labs (second floor), and the Art History slide library (first floor).
+Smiley Art Building is also home to the Student Art Gallery, two computer labs, and the Art History slide library.
 A slide viewing room and photography studio for general student use are in the basement.
-Generous storage lockers are available on the first and second floors.
-Please see specific program links for more information.